akrzemi1/out_param/README.md

 This forces the function callers to be explicit about passing output arguments to it.

+## Recommendation
+Before using this library for output parameters consider not using output parameters at all, as described in C++ Core Guidelines [F.20](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-out) and [F.21](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-out-multi).
+Only if this is impossible resort to using this library to make the usage of output parameters explicit in the call site.

 ## installation
 It is a C++11 single-header (header-only) library.